What is brown fat?

 But that doesn’t mean you should start eating more to activate brown fat cells.
 Overeating is still considered a major cause of obesity.
 More research is needed before this method can be recommended.
 For now, continue to follow a well-balanced diet made up of whole foods.

 Exercise is highly recommended by doctors to fight obesity and keep the cardiovascular system running strong.
-Current physical activity for adults include doing one of the following every week:
+Current physical activity

 - 150 minutes of moderate activity, such as walking or playing tennis